Farm Production and Conservation

 - Risk Management Agency (RMA)

-Food, Nutrition and Consumer Services works to harness the Nation's agricultural abundance to end hunger and improve health in the United States.
-Its agencies administer federal domestic nutrition assistance programs and the Center for Nutrition Policy and Promotion, which links scientific research to the nutrition needs of consumers through science-based dietary guidance, nutrition policy coordination, and nutrition education.
+Food, Nutrition, and Consumer Services works to harness the Nation’s agricultural abundance to reduce food insecurity and improve nutrition security in the United States.
+Its operating agency, the Food and Nutrition Service, administers federal domestic nutrition assistance programs and includes the Center for Nutrition Policy and Promotion, which links scientific research to the nutrition needs of consumers through science-based dietary guidance, nutrition policy coordination, and nutrition education.

 Marketing and Regulatory Programs

-Marketing and Regulatory Programs facilitates domestic and international marketing of U.S. agricultural products and ensures the health and care of animals and plants.
+Marketing and Regulatory Programs (MRP) facilitates domestic and international marketing of U.S. agricultural products, protects U.S. plant and animal health, regulates genetically engineered organisms, administers the Animal Welfare Act, and carries out wildlife damage management activities.
 MRP agencies are active participants in setting national and international standards.

 Natural Resources and Environment